Brazil puts expats on notice with Chevron charges

 Said a Scandinavian oil executive: "Brazil is mixed up.
 Will that deter workers?
 Probably not, but that is based on the assumption that Brazil will uphold its tradition of not punishing people, not on the fact that the charges are ridiculous."

-Certainly, legal risks have increased for foreign companies, said Scott Hosking, chief financial officer at Karoon Gas (KAR.AX), a small Australian explorer that has started drilling in the Santos Basin, which lies south of the Campos.
+Certainly, legal risks have increased for foreign companies, said Scott Hosking, chief financial officer at Karoon Gas, a small Australian explorer that has started drilling in the Santos Basin, which lies south of the Campos.

 "While they are stopping employees from leaving the country, it definitely does make it slightly more shaky ground for anyone who comes and works for Karoon," he said.